devondragon/SpringAIClient/README.md

 ### Full Configuration

-Configure the library using the `application.yml` file located in
+Configure the library using the `application.yml` file located in `src/main/resources`.
+The following example shows all available configuration options, including proxy settings.

-`src/main/resources`

 ```yaml